 Summer Season (June-August)

-This period is not ideal for traveling to Nepal, but it can still be achieved.
+This period is not ideal for traveling to Nepal, but you can still travel.
 In the lowest regions of the country, dust storms are common due to the high temperature.
 In mid-June, the monsoon season begins, bringing 1-2 hours of daily rain to help clean the air and wash away dust.
-Even on the most miserable days, it may pour nonstop for many hours straight.
+Even on miserable days, it may pour nonstop for many hours straight.
 In the Highlands, there are days when the sky is clear, yet the vision is quite limited.
-Certain hiking routes should be avoided due to the risk of landslides in hilly places because of the constant rain.
+We must avoid particular hiking routes because of the risk of landslides in hilly places.

 - Everest Base Camp Trek, Annapurna Circuit, Manaslu Trek, Upper Mustang Trek, Nar Phu Valley Trek